Designed for standards-aligned use

 bubble is designed for the realities of modern classrooms and policy: constrained budgets, limited prep time, and the need to show measurable outcomes without locking schools into fragile, proprietary hardware, contract, or hidden commitments.

-The same core kit can support introductory “what is a drone?” units all the way up to autonomous missions and advanced physics labs.
+The same core kit can support introductory “what is a drone?” units and extend toward autonomous missions, physics labs, engineering design, and documentation work.

 Frames are 3D printable.
 Electronics are open-source.
 Parts are easy to replace, remix, and upgrade.
 If a frame breaks, you print another one.